JuergenGutsch/blog/_source/_posts/2023-03-08-play-with-playwright.md

 ![image-20230125212422560](C:\Users\webma\AppData\Roaming\Typora\typora-user-images\image-20230125212422560.png)

-Instead of testing an external website like I did, you can also call `codegen` with the application to test that you need to start before.
+Instead of testing an external website like I did, you can also call `codegen` with a locally running application.

 Just copy the generated code into the NUnit test project and fix the namespace and class name to match the namespace of your project.

-Using the generated code as an example you will be able to wright more the tests manually.
+Using the generated code as an example you will be able to write more the tests manually.

 If this is done, just run `dotnet test` to execute the generated test and just to verify that Playwright is working.